 Did you receive a generic ‘Sign On’ error?
 This error usually appears with the Blackboard logo at the top of the screen and indicates that there’s an issue with your account in Blackboard.
 If you’re new to the university, the error can mean that your account has not yet been created.
 Users that have left the university will also see this error if their account has expired.

 If you’re a current, active user and you receive this error, please contact Blackboard Student Support for assistance.

-Why can't I access all of my courses when I log in to Blackboard?
+Why can't I access all of my courses?

 There are a number of reasons why you might not have access to your courses in Blackboard, so if this the case, take a moment to look over the information about course start and end dates and course availability on this page and assess your situation.

 Verify your registration status: If you aren’t able to see the courses you’re registered for, a good place to start is by confirming your registration status for the course.
 To do this, log in to your BOSS account and access the Student Services tab — there you can check your schedule and for any issues that might impact your registration status for the term.

 Check course start date: If you verify that you are officially registered for a course, the issue may just be that it’s too early to access, either because the semester hasn’t started, or because you’ve recently registered for the course in BOSS and your Blackboard account hasn’t reflected the change.

 Check with instructor on course availability: If you can see courses that are listed as private, then you won’t have access to them until they’ve been made available by the instructor.
 You may need to check your UA Little Rock Gmail account for more information from the instructor about the general availability of the course, especially if that the instructor is delayed in making the course available or does not plan to use Blackboard for the course.